webdriverio/webdriverio/SRS Document.md

 ## Document Conventions
 * General terms are written in *italic*.
 * Key terms are written in **bold**.
+* TBD stands for "To be Decided", these are parts that will be written or changed in the future
 * IEEE.
 IEEE Std 830-1998 IEEE Recommended Practice for Software Requirements Specifications.
 IEEE Computer Society, 1998.